nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210513 Day57
+Continued the string related coding challenges
+TIL When solving for space complexity, see if you can predict and define dataset sizes (regardless of input)
+Keeping it independent from the input improves Big O time and optimizes memory usage

 ### 20210512 Day56
 Tried some coding challenges and found these nuggets
 - when counting chars in a given string, try using a 26 char hashmap A-Z